sichallez/GiftFinder/README.md

 # FS-App-Template

 This is our team 8 Capstone project while attending Fullstack Academy.
-It is a web app developed using React, Node.js, PostgreSQL and MUI.
+It is a PERN stack - a web app developed using PostgreSQL, Express, React, Node.js and MUI.
 Wanna discover what is it?
 Clone it and try it out!

 ## Setup